 The Only Types of Cookware You Should Use

-Titanium cookware sets are fairly pricey, but they’re one of the safer nonstick varieties available.
-“Titanium is a safe metal,” says Robert Brown, MD, author of the book Toxic Home/Conscious Home: A Mindful Approach to Wellness at Home.
-“The nonstick surface may be derived from silicone, a nonporous ceramic coating, titanium, or a combination.”
+Titanium cookware sets are pricey, but they’re one of the safer nonstick varieties available.
+“Titanium is a safe metal,” says Dr. Robert Brown, author of the book “Toxic Home/Conscious Home: A Mindful Approach to Wellness at Home.”
+He adds: “The nonstick surface may be derived from silicone, a nonporous ceramic coating, titanium, or a combination.”

 Find out what a professional chef thinks is the best cookware.

-If you prefer to cook with aluminum pots and pans, be sure it’s a version that specifies that it’s “anodized.”
+If you prefer to cook with aluminum pots and pans, be sure they’re anodized.
 “Anodized cookware has a thin layer of aluminum oxide on its surface that makes it more durable and less likely to flake off and corrode, making it the safest aluminum option,” says Brown.

 “People who have Wilson’s disease should avoid copper, a disease in which people cannot metabolize dietary copper, and consequently, it can accumulate in organs,” says Rosemary Trout, department head of Drexel University’s Culinary Arts & Food Science programs.

 If you’re going to use stainless steel cookware, be sure to treat it well.
-This variety is a mix of various metals such as nickel and chromium, which can migrate into food if your pan is damaged or worn, according to mnn.com.
+This variety mixes metals such as nickel and chromium, which can migrate into food if your pan is damaged or worn, according to treehugger.com.
 Luckily, the amount is negligible and probably harmless unless you have certain allergies.

-The good news: Teflon stopped using the problematic PFOE in 2013, so if you’re a nonstick lover, it’s probably OK to stay that way, as long as you’re using a pan manufactured after 2013 and that specifies it doesn’t contain either PTFE or PFOA.
-Once you’ve got all the right cookware, put it to good use with these 25 brilliant kitchen shortcuts that make cooking so much easier.
+The good news: Teflon stopped using the problematic PFOE in 2013.
+So if you’re a nonstick lover, it’s probably OK to stay that way, as long as you’re using a pan manufactured after 2013 and that doesn’t contain PTFE or PFOA.
+Once you’ve got the right cookware, put it to good use with these brilliant kitchen organizing shortcuts that will save your sanity